 The Singular Story of Unlucky Juan

-An independent film financed through crowd-funding and without the financial support of traditional Cuban film institutions, THE SINGULAR STORY OF UNLUCKY JUAN is a comprehensive, accessible examination of the particularities of the Cuban economy.
-Using a fictional worker called Juan as an example, the film shows how the economy affects the daily lives of ordinary citizensand how badly it squeezes those who don’t have access to hard currency.
+An independent film financed through crowdfunding and without the financial support of traditional Cuban film institutions, THE SINGULAR STORY OF UNLUCKY JUAN is a comprehensive, accessible examination of the Cuban economy.
+Using a fictional worker called Juan as an example, the film shows how the economy affects the daily lives of ordinary citizens—and how badly it squeezes those who don’t have access to hard currency.

 Divided into chapters covering rations, the marketplace, CUC stores, private business, corruption, economic migration, and future Cuba, the documentary walks us through how each of these affects Juan and those like him.
-The film interviews a cross-section of Cuban workers and an economist who favours a more free-market approach, and offers sometimes hypnotic shots evoking economic activity: butchers cutting meat, fruit vendors at markets, shops lined with luxury goods inaccessible to most.
+The film interviews a cross-section of Cuban workers and an economist who favors a more free market approach, and offers sometimes hypnotic shots evoking economic activity: butchers cutting meat, fruit vendors at markets, shops lined with luxury goods inaccessible to most.

 Juan starts the month with 250 Cuban pesos.
 But once he’s paid for his food rations, extra food to meet his needs for the month, transit, utilities, and the new energy-efficient fridge he was obliged to buy (and use 20% of his monthly salary to pay off over a 10-year term), there is little left.
 No wonder so many Cubans rely on living with relatives, overseas remittances, or getting involved in corruption and the black market.

 As bad as things are, Cubans worry about what the future will look like once relations with the United States eventually become normalized.
-Speaking about the US, they worry the Americans “will swallow us whole” and use words like “crushed” and “assimilated” to describe what may lie ahead.
-The door has already been slightly openedwith a new foreign economic development zone and relaxed rules allowing some Cubans to own private businesses.
+Speaking about the US, they worry the Americans “will swallow us whole”.
+The door has already been slightly opened—with a new foreign economic development zone and relaxed rules allowing some Cubans to own private businesses.
 But these are no panacea either.
 Small-business owners report frequent harassment, ticketing for endless infractions, and bureaucratic roadblocks.
 “I don’t own this business,” says a tired-looking woman, “I am its slave.”

 "The Singular Story of Unlucky Juan has the audacity to openly and bravely question the reality of the average Cuban who, even with their standard rations, is barely scraping by."
 Havana Times